schmidward/website-deploy/README.md

 # website-redesign
-Redesigning [www.ericdschmid.com] with Svelte + Tailwindcss.
+A redsign of [www.ericdschmid.com] using Svelte & Tailwindcss.

 ## Development Log/Narrative